How can partial hydration, progressive hydration be accomplished in React Part 2

 Notice the following:

-• The following code is the code ran on client-side.
+- The following code is the code ran on client-side.
 We assume that the page’s HTML is generated on the server and the user’s browser (also known as the client-side) receives the generated HTML.
-The initial HTML is located at public/index.html.
-On reaching client-side, the hydration kick-starts.
+The initial HTML is located at

-• You can see interactivity injected in showcase.js within useEffect.
-We go primitive and query for the DOM elements we need to attach event listeners to, all with the help of custom data attributes.
+.
+We go primitive and query for the DOM elements we need to attach event listeners to, all with the help of custom data attributes. - On tab change, we mount the next React component and give control back to React framework again.

-• Event listeners are all attached in Showcase page component, which increases the coupling between components.
+page component, which increases the coupling between components.

 Difference in thought process when using progressive hydration

 If you choose to embark on progressive hydration, using our current popular front end frameworks may have limited powers.
 Your application will have to be built with data flow in mind since data will now persist in the DOM that the server-side rendered HTML sent over.
 You component architecture may also change.
-In the above progressive hydrated React application CodeSandBox example, we can see that we our Tab and Card component interactivity had to be added in Showcase component instead of their own.
-We can try to decouple the Tab component from Showcase component by restructuring the component hierarchy as follows:
+In the above progressive hydrated React application CodeSandBox example, we can see that we our Tab

 function Showcase() {